 Mario Kurtjak is a Slovenian guitarist, professor of guitar, composer and scientist with a Master’s degree in Chemistry and a PhD in Nanosciences and Nanotechnologies.
 In 2018 he obtained a Master of Arts degree with distinction from the Royal Academy of Music in London, where he studied with prof. Michael Lewin, David Russell and Fabio Zanon for guitar and prof. David Gorton for composition.
 He obtained his previous musical education in Slovenia with prof. Eva Hren, prof. Igor Saje and prof. Andrej Grafenauer.
 He was accepted to the Academy of Music in Ljubljana as an exceptional talent already at the age of 16 and graduated in 2010 with the highest mark and summa cum laude.
-He received many prizes and awards in national and youth international competitions, as well as additional music awards, such as the Škerjanc prize (2007), the Prešeren award (2008) and the Blyth Watson award (2017).
+During his studies he received many prizes and awards in national and youth international competitions, as well as additional music awards, such as the Škerjanc prize (2007), the Prešeren award (2008), the February prize of the Logatec commune (2009) and the Blyth Watson award (2017).
+He has been competing also in professional guitar competitions and last year he won second prize (first prize not awarded) and the audience award at the prestigious 16th international guitar competition “Miquel Llobet” in Barcelona.
 He has additionally attended masterclasses of the renowned guitarists like Marcin Dylla, Leo Brouwer, Hubert Käppel, Zoran Dukić, Aniello Desiderio … As a guitar teacher he has been transferring his musical knowledge to the young guitarists too, since February 2019 he is also the president of the European Guitar Teacher Association (EGTA) of Slovenia.

 Mario has always been a very active chamber musician as well, most notably in Trio IreNeMa (with flautist Irena Rovtar and violinist Neža Piry), the Slovenian Guitar Quartet (with Erazem Grafenauer, Simon Krajnčan and Aljoša Vrščaj) and the Solent Duo with Colombian soprano Meliza Metzger.